Loaded Sweet Potato Fries

 - sour cream.
 Cools things down and adds creaminess, great for balancing the spicy and salty toppings.

-- bacon bits.
+- bacon.
 Use real cooked bacon, chopped finely for best flavor.
 Turkey bacon work too.

 - shredded parmesan.
 Freshly shredded melts better and adds a salty, nutty finish.